A-Kuo/Satellite-Environmental-Health-Explorer/README.md

-  view from `gdf.total_bounds()` rather than a fixed state-specific center/ zoom constant, so a newly onboarded state's tracts are framed correctly with no per-state map constant to add.
+  view from `gdf.total_bounds()` rather than a fixed state-specific center/ zoom constant, so a newly onboarded state's tracts are framed correctly with no per-state map constant to add. estimates.

-**Still not built for any state beyond Wisconsin/Minnesota**:
-- The LUR research pipeline's metric buffering uses `EPSG:3070` (Wisconsin Transverse Mercator) — accurate only within/near Wisconsin.
-This is the research/calibration workstream, not the 5 screening indicators, and has not been extended (the user has not asked to run the LUR pilots for other states).
-- No city/place (Census Places) geometry is ingested anywhere — county is currently the finest sub-tract administrative unit available, for every state.

-## Project summary

-Built a reproducible Wisconsin environmental-health GIS pipeline integrating public air-quality, meteorological, land-use, road-network, satellite, and CDC/ATSDR SVI context.
-Implemented rolling-origin temporal and leave-one-monitor-site-out validation, feature ablation, SHAP diagnostics, residual analysis, and prediction-interval coverage tests.
-Documented non-promotion decisions when apparent single-split gains failed temporal or spatial generalization, preserving the application as a transparent descriptive screening tool rather than overstating model-derived exposure estimates.